bose-abhishek/simple-fio/README.md

-# simple-fio_v2
+# simple-fio
-The purpose of this software is to provide a simple mechanism to perform fio tests on Openshift Data Foundation (ODF) without the need for additional configurations.
+The purpose of this software is to provide a simple mechanism to perform fio tests on Openshift Data Foundation (ODF) and other Kubernetes supported storageclass without the need for additional configurations.

 This repo is an improved version of [simple-fio](https://github.com/bose-abhishek/simple-fio) and will eventually replace it.
 The test architecture has been revamped to separate the initial configuration + prefill from testing.